Worthless Without Accuracy

-Calibration and calibration verification are how Vibration Research (VR) establishes and maintains hardware measurement accuracy.
+Calibration and calibration verification is how Vibration Research (VR) establishes and maintains hardware measurement accuracy.
 The goal is to ensure that these systems will always perform accurate tests and measurements throughout their lifetimes.

 While the units are extremely accurate when they leave VR, all electronic systems are subject to some form of fatigue and drift due to normal use, and our systems are no exception.
-That is why we recommend that our customers implement an annual calibration verification for all VR9500 and ObserVR1000 systems.
+That is why we recommend that our customers implement an annual calibration verification for all of the VR hardware.

 Three Ways to Accomplish Calibration Verification